The one and only Lee Valley Lions Nostalgia Site!

 - Some extras to remind you of the Lions and match nights at the Den.
 I’ve included various bits of team memorabilia, plus newspaper reports and pages from the Clock End Times in PDF format (on the Lions in Print page).
 Best of all, there is now a multimedia section where you can listen to some of the songs associated with Lee Valley (Billy Ocean’s “When the Going Gets Tough…” being one of them) and even watch some video clips.

 - Lastly, a site-specific search engine to help you steer your way around.
-Just type what you’re after into the box in the left hand column and click the “Go!” button.
-Couldn’t be easier!
+Just type what you’re after into the box at the top of the page – couldn’t be easier!